Signed Dutch

 Nederlands met Gebaren (NmG), or Signed Dutch, is a manually coded form of Dutch, using the signs of Dutch Sign Language, that is used for pedagogical purposes in the Netherlands.
+Signed Dutch is different from Dutch Sign Language in that when speaking Signed Dutch, one still speaks the actual Dutch words, and uses Dutch Sign Language to accentuate more important words, instead of completely speaking through sign language as is done in Dutch Sign Language.